6 min read

 CONCLUSION

 To be fair, all of the above issues usually have the same root cause which is lack of resources or in general lack of proper planning and management.
-It’s often the cases that 1 person or 1 Engineer is doing the job of 20 different people which is really a shame in our day and age but unfortunately it does happen.
+It’s often the case, that 1 person or 1 Engineer is doing the job of 20 different people which is really a shame in our day and age but unfortunately it does happen.
+Technology though today must be able to prevent some of these issues and if used extensively and strategically, it can help minimize the effects of such problems.